 The agricultural sector is vital to the NSW economy as it provides food and other products for local consumption and export, and is a major employer in regional areas.
 The NSW Government is proposing changes to the planning system to further support sustainable agriculture, aquaculture and rural development.
 These changes will help ensure planning proposals affecting rural land are properly assessed and provide greater certainty to farmers on the types of activities that will require development consent.

-The Department of Planning and Environment is seeking your feedback on a package of reforms to update and improve the planning framework for primary production and rural development.
+The Department of Planning and Environment sought your feedback until 15 January 2018 on a package of reforms to update and improve the planning framework for primary production and rural development.
 These are discussed in the Primary Production and Rural Development - Explanation of Intended Effect (EIE).

 The proposals outlined in the EIE will help industry and the community respond to existing challenges.
 Simpler and more streamlined processes will allow us to adapt to emerging economic opportunities as they arise.
 They also support commitments in the NSW Right to Farm Policy.